Teach2Breach/moonwalk/README.md

 ## Notes

-- All memory access is validated using `VirtualQuery` for safety, if you don't want to make any API calls before getting the DLL base address there are other ways.
-VirtualQuery is used for simplicity in this PoC
+- No Windows API calls are made until after finding the DLL base
+- Memory access is validated through exception handling
 - DLL names are case-insensitive and the .dll extension is optional
 - Works best with DLLs that are commonly used in the call stack
-- This Proof of Concept library contains print statements which are helpful for understanding what is happening and debugging.
-In some scenarios, print statements like this are undesirable and should be removed.
-The OPSEC branch removes all print statements and just returns the address.
+- This branch removes all print statements and API calls (virtualquery) for better operational security